LukaOliveira/AutoJDK/README.md

     6º Chosse a version..
 Type: 14 or 15 or 16.

     6.1º If you choose version 16, a message will appear saying that the version is in beta.
 Type yes to continue or no to choose another version.

+    7º Wait for the end of download to continue

+    7.1º If you did not run the script as root, a message will be displayed asking for your password.

+    8º Wait for the files to be extracted

+    9º Now restart your computer to finish!
 </p>